mmannava/Foods/README.md

 * The easiest way to execute this app is to find the Foods.exe file in the bin/Release folder and run it.
+* The FoodsTest project is available : https://github.com/mmannava/FoodsTest

 ### Concepts Illustrated
 * C#